DurianFarmer/cnb/README.md

 ## Details
 ### experiment.py
 `experiment.py` has 22 argument parsers.
+You may choose different values for testing the algorithm.

 - Related to the Algorithm

 | Argparse Command | Default | Note |
 |---|---|---|
 | --neural_or_lin | nueral | 'neural' for neural bandit, 'lin' for linear bandit |
 | --ucb_or_ts | UCB | 'UCB' for UCB, 'TS' for TS |

 - Related to the Score Function

 | Argparse Command | Default | Note |
 |---|---|---|
 | --score_ftn | h2 | 'h1', 'h2' or 'h3'. 'h1': linear, 'h2': quadratic, 'h3': cosine |
 | --noise_coef | 0.01 | the intesity of the noise of the scores, *cf. score = h(x) + noise* |

 - Related to Arm or Feature Vector

 | Argparse Command | Default | Note |
 |---|---|---|
 | --unif | False | If True, sample feature vectors from uniform dist.
 Else, sample feature vectors from normal dist. |